|

 drain excess fluids and toxins; loosen adhesions and lift connective

 tissue; and bring blood flow to stagnant skin and muscles.
+The therapeutic applications

 of cupping have been documented through several thousand years of